cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 ## Data Vault model tables ##
 The following elements are derived
-- columns of a table = all mapped fields deduplicated on column_name (default of target column name is the field name).
+- columns of a table = all mapped fields deduplicated on column_name (default for the target column name is the field name).
 Data type is column_type (default is the field type) and must be the same for all fields mapped to this target_column_name.
 - business key columns = fields mapped to a hub and not explicitly excluded from key hash
 - dependend child key columns = fields mapped to a link and not explicitly excluded from key hash
 - Key column of satellites = Key column of its parent
 - Hub Key columns in link = Key columns of all parents.
 If the parent mapping declares a relation_name but no explicit hub_key_column_name_in_link the hub key column name in the link will be the hub key column name in the hub followed by an underscore and the relation name
 - meta data columns are created depending on the table stereotype, model profile settings and table specific settings
 	- deletion flag will be added for satellites when "has_deletion_flag" is set to true
 	- load enddate column will be added when "is_endated" is set to true

 It is recommended to group and order the columns during table creation in a convinient arragement (e.g. Meta->key->parent_key in alphabetical order ->diff hash->data columns in alphabetical order ).
 The compiler provides all these classifications.
 It is the responsibility of the DDL generator to use them wisely.

 ## Relation participation  = load operation deriviation
 Depending on the number of relations the table participates in and the table stereotype, there will be one or more load processes needed.